-Food poisoning refers to a category of enteric diseases that you get when you consume contaminated food or water.
+Food poisoning refers to a category of illnesses that you get when you consume contaminated food or water.

 How is Food poisoning spread?

-Food poisoning occurs when you eat or drink something that is contaminated with a “germ” that can make you ill.
-You can often spread this “germ” to others if you do not wash your hands thoroughly after going to the bathroom and then preparing food for others to consume.
+Food poisoning occurs when you eat or drink something that is contaminated with a germ or another agent such as a chemical or heavy metal that can make you ill.
+You can spread the germs to others if you do not wash your hands after going to the bathroom and then prepare food for others to eat.

 What symptoms should I watch for?

-Most people experience headache, abdominal pain, diarrhea, nausea and sometimes vomiting.
-Fever is sometimes present depending on the “germ”.
+Symptoms will vary depending on the germ or agent causing the illness.
+Most people experience abdominal pain, diarrhea, nausea and sometimes vomiting.
+Fever and headache are sometimes present depending on the germ or agent.
 Dehydration, especially among the very young or very old may be severe, medical care may be required.

 What is the treatment for Food poisoning?

-Consulting your health care provider is recommended as he/she may suggest antibiotics or treatment focused on symptoms, such as fluid replacement to prevent dehydration.
+Consulting with your health care provider is recommended as they may suggest antibiotics or treatments specific to the symptoms you are experiencing, such as fluid replacement to prevent dehydration.

 How do I protect myself and others?

-- Prevent cross- contamination of ready-to-eat foods by storing raw and cooked foods separately
+- Prevent cross- contamination of ready-to-eat foods during preparation and storage (storing raw and cooked foods separately).

 Is there anything special I need to know?

-If you are infected with food poisoning, and you provide services to others, particularly seniors or children, you should not go to work while you are having symptoms.
-Your employer will determine when it is safe for you to return to work.
+If you are infected with food poisoning and you are a food handler or provide services to others, particularly seniors or children, you should not go to work while you are having symptoms.
+Food handlers, health care providers and child care staff should not work until they are symptom free for 24 hours or symptom free for 48 hours after completing use of anti-diarrheal medication.
+You should consult with your health care provider and employer to determine when it is safe for you to return to work.
 It is possible that even after you are feeling better you will still be shedding the bacteria in your stool for a period of time.
 To prevent spreading the disease to people around you, always practice good hand washing and hygiene.

-If you are suspecting that you ate a meal that has made you ill and others in your home or shared the meal are also ill you should:
+If you are suspecting that you ate a meal that has made you ill and others that shared the meal ill, you should:

 - Submit a stool specimen to assist in identifying the “germ” that has made you ill.